Djilaxx/text_classification/README.md

 ---
 The task folder contains the specific code about each project :
  * config.py file containing  most of the hyperparameters of the model.
- * augment.py that contain the specific augmentations you want to perform on the images for training, validation and testing,
  * run.py file that start the training cycle. \

 To start training a model on any task use this command in terminal :